baggepinnen/AdaptiveFilters.jl/README.md

 This filters `y` with an adaptive AR (only poles) filter with specified order and returns `yh` which is the predicted output from an adaptive line enhancer (ALE).
 If your noise is wideband and signal narrowband, `yh` is your desired filtered signal.
 If the noise is narrowband and the signal is wideband, then `y-yh` is your desired filtered signal.

 Arguments:
 - `alg`: Stochastic approximation algorithm or weight function.
-Examples: `OMAP, MSPI, OMAS, ADAM, ExponentialWeight, EqualWeight`
+Examples: `OMAP, MSPI, OMAS, ADAM, ExponentialWeight, EqualWeight`. `ExponentialWeight` corresponds to the recursive least-squares algorithm (RLS). `ADAM` corresponds *roughly* to the normalized least-mean squares (NLMS) algorithm.
+More options exist if OnlineStats is loaded.
 - `y`: Input signal
 - `order`: Filter order
 - `lr`: Learning rate or weight depending on `alg`